eander462/blog/_posts/2022-05-23-Setting-Up-Working-Monitors-On-Ubuntu.md

 echo "monitor.txt" >> .bashrc
 ```

 And we're done!
 Now when you first run your terminal on startup, the monitor.txt program will run and set up your monitors correctly.
-This may have seemed like a lot, there we're really just three steps, and remembering how to get a script to run when you boot up your computer is a powerful tool, and will set you well on your way to be a cool linux hacker.
+This may have seemed like a lot, but there we're really only three steps, and remembering how to get a script to run when you boot up your computer is a powerful tool, which will set you well on your way to be a cool linux hacker.

 This isn't the end of the blog.
 It would be the end of most blogs, but I'm usually left with a feeling that blog writings just know how to do everything, and don't struggle to figure out the complex topics their blogs deal with.
 I don't want that to be the case here.
 I was entirely new to linux when I tried to make my monitors work correctly, and it took me three days to work out how to run the few basic steps I've described.
 In the rest of this post, I want to show you to process of troubleshooting and discovery of the solution.
 I hope it will be helpful in solving the next issue that comes up.

 ## But wait!
 How did you figure that out?

 How do we start out troubleshooting a problem?
-Well my first instinct was to call my dad and hope he already knew the solution, but he hates talking on the phone, so this solution probably won't work for you. *Annoying*.
+My first instinct was to call my dad and hope he already knew the solution, but he hates talking on the phone, so this solution probably won't work for you. *Annoying*.
 Guess we'll have to use that [scientific mindset](https://adv-r.hadley.nz/introduction.html#meta-techniques) I talked about earlier.[^11] This section is mostly going to be a narrative of my problem solving process.
 I learned about many new system features like cron while trying to work it out, so I hope that my learning will be helpful to you (and future me).

-[^11]: I've only been a linux user for half a year, but I'm already much better at problem solving then I was at the start.
+[^11]: I've only been a linux user for half a year, but I'm already much better at problem solving than I was at the start.
 This troubleshooting walk through is going to be at a very basic level, but for a good reason; this tutorial is aimed at past me who spent three days trying to learn linux from scratch and not knowing the most basic of things.
 A few of the methods I show are going to look dumb, but that is how I learned, so I hope it will be a good resource.

 The first step to science (at least computer science) is always to google it.
 When I google "change primary monitor ubuntu", I get [this](https://askubuntu.com/questions/300670/is-there-any-ability-to-set-my-primary-monitor).
 Confusingly for a new linux user, not one of the responses give the correct answer, or even mentions using the command line.
 Coming from windows where you never interact with the terminal, moving away from the safe [gui](https://en.wikipedia.org/wiki/Graphical_user_interface) toggle switches to the scary maroon maze of the command line is a hurdle.
 I'll save you my pain, but it took a few hours of googling and trying their solutions to learn that I was going to need to use the terminal.